jkvor/emysql/README.md

 ## Choosing                                             <a name="choosing"></a>

 #### Best
-In most cases, especially for high performance and stability, this package, [Emysql][emysql] will be the best choice.
-It was written from the ground up to overcome fundamental issues of 'erlang-mysql-driver'.
+In most cases, especially for high performance and stability, this package, [Emysql][emysql], will be the best choice.
+It was rewritten from the ground up to overcome fundamental issues of 'erlang-mysql-driver'.
 It also has some usable docs meanwhile.

 #### Simple
 If you are looking for the **plain necessities**, you should use the [ejabberd][7] mysql driver.
 It is simple, battle tested and stable.
+There are comprehensive instructions in the source comments.

 #### Transaction
 For **mnesia-style transactions**, one of the multiple '[erlang-mysql-driver][22]s' may suite you best.
 There are [quite many][16] branches of it out there, and they are based on the same project as the ejabberd driver.
 To learn more about out the differences between the drivers, see the [mysql driver history][history].